Binary Search Tree in Action (Basic Operations)

 }

-After analyzing the three cases, fill in the framework and simplify the code:
+After explaining all three cases, fill them into the framework and simplify the code:

 class Solution {